 What is a punched hole?
 Should I use the drilled hole diameter or the finished hole diameter?
 I bet you’re thinking of those questions when trying to create your PCB land pattern for a through-hole component.

-At SnapEDA, our engineers analyzed different through-hole land patterns to produce the best libraries you can use for your design.
-Here’s a guide to help you select a through-hole pattern that best fits your PCB design.
+At SnapEDA, our engineers analyzed different through-hole land patterns to help you produce the best libraries for your designs.
+Here’s a guide to help you design a through-hole land pattern.

 Drilled Hole vs. Punched Hole

 Some land patterns suggest 2 hole diameters: the punched hole diameter and the drilled hole diameter.
 These diameters are the recommended sizes to follow based on the the kind of hole-formation method used during manufacturing.